-We study lymphatic and blood vascular biology, cancer biology, immunoengineering, and regenerative medicine.
-To address key questions in these fields, we employ 3D organs-on-chip in vitro platforms, molecular biology tools, and in vivo animal models.
+We focus on lymphatics to improve our knowledge of cancer biology, immuno-engineering, and regenerative medicine.
+Four major topics are described below.
+In each topic, we employ 3D organs-on-chip in vitro platforms, molecular biology tools, and in vivo animal models.

-Lymphatic vessels play a role in maintaining fluid homeostasis by draining excess interstitial fluid (IF).
-A failure in the lymphatic drainage can accumulate IF, causing tissue swelling, which is referred to as “Lymphedema (LE)”.
-LE is the most common lymphatic disease influencing more than 150 million individuals worldwide.
-Currently, therapeutic options for LE treatment are limited, as there is no clinically available drug.
-One of the major obstacles to better understanding and curing the disease is a lack of appropriate experimental models for easily assessing lymphatic drainage in different biological conditions.
-We aim to understand the mechanism of lymphatic junction remodeling and drainage in LE by employing a microfluidic device (“lymphatics-on-a-chip”) and animal models.
+Lymphatic vessels play a role in maintaining fluid homeostasis by draining excess interstitial fluid.
+A failure in lymphatic drainage abnormally accumulates interstitial fluid, causing tissue swelling (“lymphedema”).
+Though lymphedema is the most common lymphatic disease influencing more than 150 million individuals worldwide, therapeutic options for lymphedema treatment are limited and there is no clinically available drug.
+We aim to understand the mechanisms of lymphatic junction morphogenesis, sprouting, valve formation, mural cell interactions, and fluid transport in lymphedema by employing microfluidic devices and animal models.